-Mr. Huang Bo, being the chairman of the Board ("Chairman") and the chief executive officer of the Group ("Chief Executive Officer"), has in-depth knowledge and considerable experience in the Group's business, and is responsible for the overall strategic planning and general management of the Group.
-The Board believes that vesting two roles in the same person provides the Group with strong and consistent leadership in the development and execution of the Group's business strategies and is beneficial to the Group.
-The Directors will continue to review the effectiveness of the current structure and assess whether separation of the roles of the Chairman and the Chief Executive Officer is necessary.
+Mr. Huang Bo, is currently the chairman of the Board ("Chairman"), and was the chief executive officer of the Company ("Chief Executive Officer"), until 29 December 2024.
+As such, up to 29 December 2024, the Company had deviated from code provision C.2.1 of the CG Code.
+Mr. Huang Bo has in-depth knowledge and considerable experience in the Group's business, and is responsible for the overall strategic planning and general management of the Group.
+The Board believed that vesting two roles in the same person provides the Group with strong and consistent leadership in the development and execution of the Group's business strategies and was beneficial to the Group.
+With effect from 30 December 2024, Mr. Huang Bo resigned as Chief Executive Officer.
+Mr. Huang had confirmed that as at the effective date of his resignation, he has no disagreement with the Board, and there were no other matters in relation to his resignation as the Chief Executive Officer that needed to be brought to the attention of the shareholders of the Company.

-(2) BOARD OF DIRECTORS
+BOARD OF DIRECTORS (2)